 The risk of urea toxicity is reduced if mixes with high levels of urea (e.g M8U) are kept in front of cattle at all times.
 Intermittent feeding increases the risk of gorging, and therefore toxicity.

-Urea toxicity and molasses bloat are less likely if cattle are introduced to 8% urea on day one, and not to lower levels of urea and graded up.
-Cattle will often gorge, resulting in deaths, when the level of urea is in the range of 3 to 8% in molasses-urea mixes, particularly when introducing it to hungry cattle (not enough feed to satisfy gut fill).
+Urea toxicity and molasses bloat are less likely if cattle are introduced to 8% urea on day one and graded up.
+Starting cattle at lower levels may result in gorging.
+Gorging will result in deaths, when the level of urea is in the range of 3 to 8% in molasses-urea; a trap when introducing it to hungry cattle.

 Rain on well-mixed M8U is almost invariably not toxic.
 However, if rain does fall on M8U, the water should be bailed off.
 Do not mix it into M8U as cattle may drink the mix and deaths may occur.

-When urea is not dissolved properly it concentrates in the top layers.
-Urea can then concentrate into rainwater on top of the mix, and be lethal to cattle that drink it.
+Undissolved urea concentrates in the top layers of the molasses.
+Add rainwater to the top of the mix and the urea will concentrate becoming lethal to the cattle that drink it.

 Symptoms of urea poisoning include muscular tremors, frothing at mouth, drunken gait, weakness and collapse, and violent struggling before death.
-Death is usually quick and dead animals are usually found close to supplement troughs.
-Treatment needs to be administered quickly after symptoms are observed.
+Death is usually quick with the animals found close to supplement troughs.
+Administer treatments quickly if symptoms are observed.
 Dose the animal with 4-8 litres of a 50/50 mixture of vinegar and water.